dolgosheev/CryptDecrypt/README.md

 # Crypt & Decrypt
-( you can test it here : http://jsfiddle.net/a_dolgosheev/p46btmd1/ )
+( you can test it here : http://jsfiddle.net/a_dolgosheev/p46btmd1/ , all my fiddles http://jsfiddle.net/user/a_dolgosheev/fiddles/)

 ## it consist HELP in the console